EElllii/SWBio_personal_python_ferritins/README.md

 These scripts were created on a Jupyter Notebook ran through the cloud server ChemCompute.
 I found that Jupyter notebooks opened through Anaconda were unable to successfully use the nglview widget.
 https://chemcompute.org/jupyterhub/submit
 You should be able to access ChemCompute using your institutional login.
 The nglview widget should run on ChemCompute without additional install.
-If it does not work, try running pip install nglview on a command terminal.
+If it does not work, try running:
+pip install nglview
+on a command terminal.

 To Run:
 1) Login to ChemCompute and reach the HOME / JUPYTERHUB / SUBMIT page